EnterpriseDB/barman/README.txt

 barman@backup$ barman server check main
 ----

-Write down the +wals_directory+ as you will need it to setup continuous WAL archiving.
+Write down the +incoming_wals_directory+ (printed by the +barman server show main+ command) as you will need it to setup continuous WAL archiving.

 ==== Continuous WAL archiving